User Management in AskCody can be handled and done either manually by using the AskCody Management Portal or by integrating with Active Directory

 Workplace Central User

 Grants access to Workplace Central.
-Workplace Central is often used by Office Managers or Receptionist as a tool to gain overview of today’s meetings and events.
+Workplace Central is often used by Office Managers or Receptionists as a tool to gain an overview of today’s meetings and events.
 This role is often grated together with the Receptionist role.

 Workplace Insights Admin

 Grants access to Workplace Insights.
 Workplace Insights is often used by Office Managers or Receptionist as a tool to understand booking behavior and utilization rates.
 This role is often grated together with the Receptionist role.

 Grants access to Meeting+ in Outlook.
 This role should be enabled for users with access to book and order meeting services through the Meeting+ Outlook Add-in.

 Grants access to Meeting+ in Outlook on behalf of other accounts within the organization.
 This role will provide the user with the ability to use the Meeting+ add-in/plug-in on behalf of other users.

 Next Step: Setting up Active Directory for AskCody